jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/ninth-month/MinutesForMeetingForWorshipForBusiness.md

     If you are part of a group or know of a group who would like to use the meeting house, please have them contact [Bill Werling][BillWerling] at william.werling@gmail.com.

-    [Ann] expressed her graditude of our current type of gov't and we should be humble and
+    [Ann][AnnDaughtery] expressed her gratitude of our current type of government.

 Meeting closed with silence at 12:23pm.